Welcome to Aria!

 A mixin can be included in multiple types, and a type can include multiple mixins.
 Mixins can be included in the type definition or an extension of it.

 for loops work by leveraging iterators.
 An iterator is an object that has a next method with no arguments.
-This method is expected to return an object with a specific layout:
+This method is expected to return an instance of the Maybe type:

 The in expression of a for loop is assumed to be a container of some kind, so the iterator method is called on it, and its return is used as the actual iterator.